wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.1.0 - 2013/09/14 =
+* Fixes :
+	* Use browser protocol http or https on page load fix in v1.0.9 caused sites that use Minify plugins to crash on update.
+Updated style url and script url to fix Minify conflict.
+	* Thanks to Roy Vella (USA) for reporting the issue and the wp-admin and ftp access to his site to find and fix the bug.

 = 1.0.9 - 2013/09/06 =
 * Features :
 	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.